-After the National Anthem, some of us singing, the color guard marches off the putting green and we golfers all go to our assigned golf carts and roll out for a shotgun start to the golf tournament.
+After the National Anthem, the color guard marches off the putting green and we golfers all find our assigned golf carts and roll out for a shotgun start to the golf tournament.

-This golf tournament is a fundraiser for Lifequest, a group that mentors juveniles locked up in jail, believing that the Bible and good role models will keep juveniles from going back to jail after they serve their time and are released, often back into the same negative situation they were before they were incarcerated.
+This golf tournament is a fundraiser for Lifequest, a group that mentors juveniles locked up in jail, believing that the Bible and good mentors will keep juveniles from going back to jail after they serve their time and are released.

-Regardless of where we are on any line, we all know mistakes are made and not every child has a home to come from, or a home to go too.
+Regardless of our place on any line, we know mistakes are made and not every child has a good home to come from, or a good home to go back too.

-Listening to the National Anthem, I know where my battle line in the sand is drawn.
+Listening to the National Anthem, I know my battle line in the sand.

 The last police band i saw was in Cuenca, at a celebration for ex-pats and foreign business development in that Ecuadorian city.

 This Santo Domingo events aim is to support women and fight domestic violence in Latin America.This police band provides some of the entertainment.
 There are uniformed officers patrolling all the tourist destinations in this ” old City.”. and, except for getting hustled to buy things you don’t want or solicited to take a guided tour from one of the many guides in the area, the Zone is very safe.